PART 39: RECOVERY MODE

 Chartreuse eyed him uncertainly.
 “Whatever you’re thinking, it’s probably, you know, wrong,” she ventured.

 “What?
-No, it was an accident!”
-Corry said defensively.
+No, hearing you was an accident,” Corry said defensively.
 And a bit too loudly; he lowered his voice as he moved closer to his sister’s friend.
-“I was merely coming to her room speak with her and overheard.
-Now, don’t change the subject!
+“I was merely coming to Laurie’s room to speak with her, and overheard some of your talk.
+Don’t change the subject.
 What nonsense are you getting my sister mixed up in?”

 Chartreuse shifted her weight from foot to foot.
 “Ummm… okay, so… it is kinda like what you think, except there’s no nonsense here,” she yielded.
 “There really is a time machine.
 Sort of.”